-The tool allows you to email or insert a link for prospects where they answer benefit compliance assessment questions.
-The system assigns a risk score and provides needed actions for the client to be in compliance.
+The tool allows you to email or inserts a link for prospects to answer benefit compliance assessment questions.
+The system assigns a risk score and provides needed actions for the client to comply.

-Your logo and personal information is inserted so you have a personalized report.
+Your logo and personal information are inserted, so you have a personalized report.
 Now you have an opportunity to schedule a meeting with your prospect or client to review the professional report.
-Receive the tool at no cost to you and set up a demonstration (833) 685-8400 x 1.
+Receive the tool at no cost and set up a demonstration (833) 685-8400 x 1.